Skip to main content

 What is mpox?

-Mpox is a disease caused by infection with the mpox virus and is in the same virus family as smallpox.
+Mpox is a viral disease caused by infection with the mpox virus and is in the same virus family as smallpox.
 While mpox symptoms are similar to smallpox symptoms, it is a much milder disease and is rarely fatal.
-Symptoms include:
+People with mpox often get a rash that may be located on hands, feet, chest, face, or mouth or near the genitals, including penis, testicles, labia, and vagina, and anus.

 How can I protect myself from mpox?